COSC3020/dynamic-euler-cniemitalo/README.md

 What is the worst-case big $\Theta$ time complexity of your algorithm?

-The worst-case time complexity of my algorithm would be $\Theta(n^2)$ because the euler's equation runs at most n times, each iteration calling the factorial function, which also runs at most n times.
+The worst-case time complexity of my algorithm would be $\Theta(n)$ because the euler's equation runs at most n times.

 ### Sources and Plagiarism